JAWAD-ASGHAR/Custom-SQL-and-Browser-DB/README.md

 **SELECT Results** (type: 'table'):
 - Displays results in a table
 - Shows record count: "Found N record(s)"
-- Table with all fields as columns
+- Table with all fields as columns (or only selected fields if projection was used)
 - Each row represents one record

+**Mutation Results** (INSERT, UPDATE, DELETE):
+- Shows success message with green background
+- Displays affected row count: "N row(s) affected"
+- For INSERT: Shows the inserted record in a table
+- For UPDATE: Shows all updated records in a table
+- For DELETE: Shows empty result with success message

 ## File Management